Maksim-1900/M-ready-project-cpp/README.md

 But, I recommend choosing an IDE program, it's like Notepad and you edit files, but more advanced.
 There are several options:
 * <b>Visual Studio Code</b>.
 A powerful development environment developed by Microsoft.
 A very popular free program.
 * <b>CLion</b>.
 Popular C++ development program.
 Developed by JetBrains.
 The program is paid.
 The trial version is valid for only 30 days.
 * <b>Sublime Text</b>.
-A spacious program, supports all languages.
+A spacious program.
 The program is paid, but you can download and use it for free, but for further use you need to purchase a license.
 * <b>Code::Blocks</b>.
 Simple and lightweight IDE for working with C++.
 * <b>Dev-C++</b>.
 An outdated but popular IDE among students.